How to coordinate group hunting techniques for large animals

 • 15.
 What is the purpose of a 'pincer' movement?

-A) To surround the prey
+A) To ignore the prey

-D) To run away from the prey
+B) To run away from the prey

 • 16.
 How can knowledge of animal weaknesses aid a hunt?

-C) Becoming friends with the animal
+A) Becoming friends with the animal

 D) Ignoring weaknesses